sneakysneak/docs/pages/embedding/cyclr-concepts.md

 ### Connectors

-A Connector is a Cyclr implementaion of a third party API that when installed into an Account will provide connectivity with the third party application.
+A Connector is a Cyclr implementaion of a third party API.
+When installed into an Account it provides connectivity with the third party application.

 * * *

 ### Account Connector

-Account connectors are installed instances of Connectors that support additional authentication details required for connectivity with the Users third party application account(s).
+Account Connectors are installed instances of Connectors that hold additional authentication details required for connectivity to the third party application.

 * * *

 ### Accounts

-Accounts allow the grouping of Account Connectors & the Cycles that use them.
+Accounts allow the grouping of Account Connectors and the Cycles that use them.

 * * *

 ### Users

-Users can be given access to Accounts, they can then install/modify the Account Connectors & Cycles.
+Users can be given access to Accounts, allowing them to install and modify the Account Connectors and Cycles.

 * * *